sebastien/dotenv/README.md

 sync with upstream updates.
 But what if you'd like to add your own customization to the `~/.hgrc` file?
 If you edit it manually, it might be overridden by a future update (or at least, create a conflict).
-Ideally, you would combine the company template file with you own personal extensions.
+Ideally, you would combine the organization template file with you own personal extensions.
 Dotenv makes it possible with **file fragments**.
 A file fragment is defined in a *profile* or a *profile template* and is suffixed with `.pre`, `.post` or `.pre.N`, `.post.N` (where `N` is a number).